 There is a lot to learn when it comes to Alzheimer’s and dementia.
 Below you will find answers to some of the most common questions along with important facts and figures.

 For more in-depth education on ADRD you may benefit from some of our frequent classes.
 Classes cover a variety of topics from a general overview of ADRD to in-depth training on specific tasks such as mouth care and bathing.

 Alzheimer’s and Dementia Facts and Figures

-Contact us if you have more questions or would like to sit down for a consultation with any of our specialists.
+You can also contact us with questions or if you would like to sit down for a consultation with one of our specialists.